sss3sp/PowerBI/README.md

 # PowerBI
-Samples of Power BI reports \n
+Samples of Power BI reports

 Here are some Power BI dashboard screenshots from my previous work